 Table of Content

 Dementia is a neurological condition marked by significant memory loss and cognitive impairment.
-It leads to behavioral changes and is responsible for a compromised quality of life in people diagnosed with this condition.
+It leads to behavioral changes and is responsible for a compromised quality of life.
 People with dementia have difficulties with thinking, remembering, and making decisions which in turn affect their everyday living.
-Dementia is chronic and progressive, meaning it gets worse with time.
+Due to its chronic and progressive nature, lack of treatment can worsen the condition.

 Cognitive or Brain training as it is popularly known has shown promising results in improving cognitive functions and slowing down the pace of declining memory, thinking, and other important functions associated with dementia.
 This training is based on the ‘use it or lose it’ theory.
 According to this, we need to keep challenging our brains with specific cognitive exercises to strengthen neural connections.
 This in turn helps in preventing the decline or loss of its functions.